nekostabber/ponytown-info-remade-for-the-3rd-time/README.md

 - boyfriends slander
 - interested in vocaloid, utau, synthv, any vocal synth software!
 - interested in vtubing, or the idea of being a vtuber
-- interested in visual novel creation, or visual-novel like storytellinga
+- interested in visual novel creation, or visual-novel like storytelling